Immortal Beauty

 Or thought he did.

-Clay Vandemere stepped within arms reach of the vampire and the beautiful woman he had claimed to be his.
+Clay Vandemere stepped within arm’s reach of the vampire and the beautiful woman he had claimed to be his.
 Ignoring the dark glare and possessive tone, he chuckled as his hand lifted to curl a finger along one of Cordelia’s silky chestnut tresses.
 “My dear Angel, I plan to paint her myself.”

+Cordelia stormed up to Angel the moment the door to their room closed behind the servants who carried up his bags.
 “What the freakin’ hell did you think you were playing at?”
-Cordelia stormed up to Angel the moment the door to their room closed behind the servants who carried up his bags.

 Their room, the thought resonated in her head.
 It was their room, not hers just because Mister Big Mouth Vamp had to go all Super-Psycho just because she was talking to the potential bad guy.